stirlo/thegossroom/_posts/2025-08-15-is-taylor-swift-headlining-the-super-bowl-halftime-show-heres-why-fans-think-so.md

 - scandals
 - music
 - taylor-swift
+temperature: 100
-title: Is Taylor Swift Headlining the Super Bowl Halftime Show?
-Here’s Why Fans Think So
+title: "Is Taylor Swift Headlining the Super Bowl Halftime Show?
+Here\u2019s Why Fans\
+  \ Think So"
 ---

 Fans are convinced these Easter eggs mean the pop superstar is finally taking the famed stage in 2026